windoze/esparrier-idf/README.md

     ```
 4. Exit the download mode and reset the board, the new configurations should be applied.

+## Build for other ESP32S3 boards

+1. You need to disable the default feature, e.g. `cargo build --release --no-default-features`, this disables both LED and the paste button, but other functions remain.
+2. If there is a button on the board, you can enable the feature `paste` to support clipboard, and you need to set the environment `PASTE_BUTTON_PIN` to the correct pin number, on M5AtomS3/Lite, it's 41.
+3. If there is a RGB LED (WS2812B) on the board, you can use `m5atoms3lite` feature to enable the LED, and you need to set the environment `STATUS_LED_PIN` to the correct pin number, on M5AtomS3/Lite, it's 35, on M5StampS3, it's 21.

 ## NOTES:

 **WARNING**: This program is only for testing purpose.
 It is not a complete implementation of Barrier client.
 There could be a lot of bugs and missing features.
 It has no concept of security, neither on the WiFi nor on the USB.
 It is not recommended to use it in anywhere but a private environment.